Discreet Packaging On All Orders

 Most research points to CBD and proving liver function as well as benefiting brain function.
 Avraham et al 2011 in a study of CBD on mice states, "Cannabidiol restores liver function, normalises 5-HT levels and improves brain pathology and accordance with normalisation of brain function.
 Therefore, the effects of cannabidiol may result from a combination of its actions in the liver and brain."
 Moreover, a large long term study showed no significant increase in risk of liver damage or injury from consuming CBD.

 One big question regarding CBD and potential liver damage is how long CBD stays in the liver.
 According to Healthline, CBD can stay in a person's system from hours to about a month.
 This depends on how much a person takes and how they take it.
 The half-life of CBD in the body can range from about 1 hour to up to 5 days.
-This means many factors determine the role CBD plays in our body and how it functions.
-More health-conscious people are starting to ask the question, does CBD make your eyes red?
+This means many factors determine CBD's role in our body and how it functions.

 The purity, strength, and dosage of CBD are all very important.
-It is clear from the various studies which on the surface seems conflicting, that taking high doses of CBD can increase risk of liver injury.
-So it is essential that you are responsible in your CBD intake and you do not consume more than the FSA's recommended daily intake of 70mg of CBD, unless your healthcare provider or medical professional instructs or prescribes you to do so.
+It is clear from the various studies, which on the surface seem conflicting, that taking high doses of CBD can increase the risk of liver injury.
+So it is essential that you are responsible for your CBD intake and you do not consume more than the FSA's recommended daily intake of 70mg of CBD unless your healthcare provider or medical professional instructs or prescribes you to do so.
 We also advise you to make sure you only buy quality CBD products.
-Ensure there are third party lab tests readily available for any CBD product you wish to purchase.
+Ensure there are third-party lab tests readily available for any CBD product you wish to purchase.
 This is essential in ensuring the amount of CBD the manufacturer claims to be in the product is true.

 Chief Editor Casey A